gabeklein/expressive-mvc/README.md

 <br/>

 ### Share state via context
-Models can be provided and consumed, with simple methods.
-Classes themselves act as a key.
+Easy to provide and consume with simple methods.
+Classes are their own key.

 ```jsx
 import Model, { Provider } from "@expressive/mvc";